tomsWebConsulting/twcsl/v7.1/Section/Blocks Tabbed/README.md

     * #twc-bt-abc-#block-123456789012345678901234

-  Please note that groups must be unique when a page loads.
+  Please note that groups must be unique when a Page loads.
 Otherwise you will get strange results.
 This comes into play when you have multiple groups on a page.